 the Balancing Submission is made before Gate Closure for those Trading Intervals.

-7A.2.2 A Market Participant may submit a new Balancing Submission in accordance with clause 7A.2.4 in respect of any of its Balancing Facilities other than the EGC Balancing Portfolio;
+7A.2.2 A Market Participant may submit a new Balancing Submission in accordance with clause 7A.2.4 in respect of any of its Balancing Facilities other than the Verve Energy Balancing Portfolio; and

 the new Balancing Submission may be for one or more Trading Intervals in the Balancing Horizon; and

 the new Balancing Submission must be made before Gate Closure for any Trading Interval in the submission.
-Interval

-7A.2.3 A Market Participant with a Balancing Facility but not including the EGC Balancing Portfolio, that is the subject of a System Instruction or undergoing a Test approved under the Market Rules that has an approved Test plan, must submit a Balancing Submission to the IMO under clause 7A.2.2 specifying a Balancing Price-Quantity Pair at the Minimum STEM Price covering the quantity specified in the System Instruction or the approved Ttest plan for any Trading Interval in respect of which the Facility has received the System Instruction or is covered in the approved Test plan.
+7A.2.3 A Market Participant with a Balancing Facility but not including the Verve Energy Balancing Portfolio, that is the subject of a Operating Instruction or undergoing a Test approved under the Market Rules that has an approved Test plan, must submit a Balancing Submission to the IMO under clause 7A.2.2 specifying a Balancing Price-Quantity Pair at the Minimum STEM Price covering the quantity specified in the Operating Instruction or the approved Test plan for any Trading Interval in respect of which the Facility has received the Operating Instruction or is covered in the approved Test plan.

 7A.2.4 A Balancing Submission must: